gamma-opt/oip-notes/course/part1/9-multiobjective.md

     xlabel="Profit",
     ylabel="Rating"
     )
-scatter!(ax, profit, desire, markersize=weight/2)
+scatter!(ax, profit, rating, markersize=weight/2)
 f
 ```

-Before we can solve this multio-bjective problem, we need first to discuss some central concepts in multi-objective optimisation.
+Before we can solve this multi-objective problem, we first need to discuss some central concepts in multi-objective optimisation.

 ## Dominance and Pareto optimality